On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

-\begin{corollary} Let $f$ be a truthful, non-bossy, and neutral partition mechanism of a set of goods $\MM$ among $n$ agents with strict preferences from some class $\PP\in \FFn(\MM)$.
-Then for the same $\qp$ defined in \cref{lexi_serial_quota}, for every preference profile $\veco\in \PP^n$ and index $i\in[n]$: \end{corollary} \begin{proof} Let $\qp$ be as defined in \cref{lexi_serial_quota}.
+Let $\qp\in \Qnm$ be {the quota and ordering for which $f$ is a $\qp$-serial-quota mechanism on \emph{lexicographic} preferences (by \cref{proposition:lexi-case})}.
+Then for every preference profile $\veco\in \PP^n$ {(not just lexicographic profiles)} and index $i\in[n]$: \end{restatable}

+\begin{proof} Let $\qp$ be as defined in \cref{lexi-serial-quota}.
 Let $\veco\in \PP^n$ be some preference profile.
 For each agent $i\in\NN$ let $\preqa_i\in \Plex(\MM)$ be some lexicographic preference according to an ordering of $\MM$ that places the goods of $A_i=f_i\veco$ first. {That is, the ordering is consistent with $(A_i,\MM\setminus A_i)$}.
-Consider the profile of lexicographic preferences $\vecoa$. \cref{lexi_serial_quota} implies that for every index $i\in [n]$:
+Consider the profile of lexicographic preferences $\vecoa$. \cref{lexi-serial-quota} implies that for every index $i\in [n]$:

 Since preferences are strict and monotone we know that for each index $i\in[n]$ agent $p_i$ will always demand a set of size equal to their quota $q_i$.
 Then $|f_{p_i}\vecoa|=q_i$.
 On the other hand, clearly $\vecoa$ is a push-up of $\veco$ for $f$.
 As $f$ is a truthful and non-bossy allocation mechanism, \cref{monotonicity} implies that $f\veco=f\vecoa$.
 Then: